 PROJECT ORIENTATION AS A MANAGEMENT STRATEGY

 Lesson 1 Programme objectives and structure.
-Projects and Programmes, project and programme management.
-IPMA – International Competence Baseline ICB 3.
-PM-Greece – National Competence Baseline.
+Projects, Programmes and Portfolios.
+IPMA “Delta Model” and International Competence Baseline ICB 4.
+PM-Greece, National Competence Baseline.

 Lesson 3 Design of the business process “Project Management”.